2006 Houston Astros season: April

+On Opening Day, April 3, righty Roy Oswalt made his fourth consecutive Opening Day start for Houston at Minute Maid Park, outlasting Dontrelle Willis (5 shutout innings) in a pitchers' duel to triumph over the Florida Marlins, 1–0.
+Oswalt scatted five hits over eight frames and struck out eight.
+In the bottom of the seventh inning, Craig Biggio doubled and eventually scored on a wild pitch by Joe Borowski with Morgan Ensberg at the plate for the lone run of the bout.
+Brad Lidge took over for the ninth.
+Lidge struck out Miguel Cabrera swinging, and then induced Mike Jacobs to ground into a game-ending double play to convert the save.

-During the second game of a doubleheader on April 13 at AT&T Park versus the San Francisco Giants, Morgan Ensberg commenced a personal season-high 10-game hitting streak, that lasted until April 23.
+During the second game of a doubleheader on April 13 at AT&T Park versus the San Francisco Giants, Lance Berkman became the seventh Astros hitter to homer from both sides of the plate.
+(Note: Succeeded Carlos Beltran on July 1, 2004) Morgan Ensberg commenced a personal season-high 10-game hitting streak, that lasted until April 23.
 During that time, he posted a batting average of .410, and the Astros went 8–2.

-From April 15–21, Ensberg established a club record by homering over six consecutive contests, (Note: The major league record is eight, by Dale Long (May 19–28, 1956), Don Mattingly (July 8–18, 1987), and Ken Griffey Jr. (July 20-28, 1993).) during a series at the Arizona Diamondbaks, and hosting the Milwaukee Brewers and Pittsburgh Pirates.
+From April 15–21, Ensberg established a club record by homering over six consecutive contests, (Note: The major league record is eight, by Dale Long (May 19–28, 1956), Don Mattingly (July 8–18, 1987), and Ken Griffey Jr. (July 20–28, 1993).) during a series at the Arizona Diamondbaks, and hosting the Milwaukee Brewers and Pittsburgh Pirates.
 During the streak, Ensberg hit 7 home runs with 13 runs batted in (RBI), while slashing .480 batting average (12-for-25) /.536 on-base percentage (OBP) / 1.400 slugging percentage (SLG) / 1.936 on-base plus slugging percentage (OPS).
 After going 1-for-4 (single) with two bases on balls on April 22, he added another home run on April 23, for eight over a span of eight games.